 The fabric is traditionally worn by both; the members of the royal court and the pastoral Maldhari community (6).
-Vibrantly printed cotton fabric is a comfortable for their work, nomadic lives and the temperatures they encounter.
+Vibrantly printed cotton fabric is comfortable for their work, nomadic lives, and the temperatures they encounter.
 It is both a delight to the eye and the skin.

-The men use it as cummerbunds, colourful lungis (6) (garment to be draped around the waist, covering the lower body), wrap it around their heads as turbans or toss (4) it across their shoulders as scarves.
-The women drape this fabric as duppattas (5) (a long scarf), chaddar (head covering or veil) and as shawls.
-Ajrakh printed skirts are also commonly seen on women.
+The men use it as cummerbunds, colorful lungis (6) (garment to be draped around the waist, covering the lower body), wrap it around their heads like turbans, or toss (4) it across their shoulders as scarves.
+The women drape this fabric as dupattas (5) (a long scarf), chaddar (head covering or veil), and as shawls.
+Ajrakh printed skirts are also commonly seen in women.
 The semi-nomadic Maldharis also use the fabric as 'bindles' (6), in which they bundle up a few belongings while traveling.

 The vibrant colors (1) make it very endearing to use it as linings in cradles for kids.
-The fabric is used both in daily necessities as well as in special occasions.
-These differences are decided by the quality of fabric.
-Patterns, color and quality of cloth are used as markers for importance and hierarchy.
+The fabric is used both in daily necessities as well as on special occasions.
+These differences are decided by the quality of the fabric.
+Patterns, color, and quality of cloth are used as markers for importance and hierarchy.

-Its historical importance and intricacy of the design lends it great importance and therefore the fabric is also used as honorary gifts.
+Its historical importance and intricacy of the design lend its great importance and therefore the fabric is also used as honorary gifts.
 The general uses also spill over to bed covers and hammocks.

 The beauty of the fabric does not fade even if it gets old.
 The fabric is even used in patchwork quilts when it ages.